 With neighbouring homes often close by, privacy needs careful balance.
 Well-placed windows, screened courtyards, and layered landscaping create openness without exposure.
 The result is calm, comfortable living, connected to the outdoors yet quietly contained.

-Design Solutions that work
+Design Solutions That Work

 Every narrow site demands a tailored approach, but a few strategies consistently enhance liveability: